mend-toolkit/mend-examples/Renovate/Renovate Enterprise/Deployment-GHE/README.md

     - Any organization-specific pre-defined [custom presets](https://docs.renovatebot.com/config-presets/) as `{{preset-name}}.json` files
   - The `org-inherited-config.json` file should be visible (read-only) to developers to help them understand the base configuration Renovate uses.
   - Organization-level configs and presets can extend shared global presets from the dedicated org (if used) via the `"extends"` clause.
+  - **Important**: The `renovate-config` repository must be added to the list of repositories the Renovate app has access to.

 > [!NOTE]
 > You should include any mandatory or optional [shared presets](https://docs.renovatebot.com/config-overview/#shared-presets) files you want to provide for your developer teams.
 Repository-level configuration files (`renovate.json`) can be added later by individual development teams in their repositories.